w3c/wai-arrm/content/user-experience.md

 </table>

-## Case Study: How to use the tasks
+## Case study: How to use the tasks

 A good way to get familiar with the tasks is to do a short case study.
 Think about how you might tackle the task in your role.